mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 ```

 ```
-The average Barnai is 150 centimetres tall and weighs 35kg.
+The average Barnai is 150 centimeters tall and weighs 35kg.
 Barnai have small frames and enormous heads containing their prodigious brains.
 Their bone composition and density is identical to that of homo sapiens but the skeletal system is compact and more economically distributed